madz0/jersey-test/README.md

 The server listens to port 9998 by default but it can be changed in `app.properties` inside `resources`

-Here are sample curl commands to test the service:
+Here are some sample curl commands to test the service:

 ```bash
 curl -v -d '{"amount":"10", "currency":"USD"}' -H "Content-Type: application/json" -X POST 'http://localhost:9998/revolut/api/accounts'